-Dorian Long named director of basketball operations for JMU men’s basketball
+JMU coach Matt Brady announced that he has hired Dorian Long as the new director of basketball operations for the James Madison men’s basketball program.

 Long joins Brady’s staff after spending the previous two seasons as an assistant coach for Washington College, a Division III institution in Chestertown, Md.
 He was recently elevated to associate head coach for the Shoremen for the 2014-15 year prior to being hired at JMU.